-The issue of legal liability for auto accidents has given rise to a mountain of case law, spanning across many years.
+The issue of legal liability, or determining who is at fault in a car accident, has given rise to a mountain of case law spanning many years.
 The rules are complex, and they can lead to contentious disputes.
-No one wants to accept fault if they can help it — especially the insurance companies.
-They typically try to dodge liability whenever they can.
+No one wants to accept fault if they can help it — especially an auto insurance company.
+Other drivers and their insurers typically try to dodge or reduce liability whenever they can.

-Negligence is a legal term that refers to careless, unreasonable, or unlawful actions (or an unreasonable lack of action).
+But what is negligence?
+Negligence is a legal term that refers to careless, unreasonable, or unlawful actions (or the unreasonable failure to act when required).
 Common examples of negligent driving include speeding, texting while driving, drunk driving, and running a red light.

-When insurance companies determine fault, they must make their determination according to the laws regarding negligence in the state where the accident happened.
+When insurance companies determine who is at fault in a car accident, they must make their assessment according to the laws regarding negligence in the state where the accident happened.

-Factors & Evidence the Insurance Companies Consider When Determining Fault
+Which Factors & Evidence Does an Insurance Company Consider When Determining Fault in a Car Accident

-Insurance adjustors will consider a number of factors when deciding whether their policyholder was at fault for an accident.
+Insurance adjusters should consider a number of factors when deciding whether their policyholder was at fault for an accident.
 These include:

 The Police Report